microsoft/vscode-jupyter/.github/test_plan.md

     1. On the first cell click `Run Below`
     1. Interactive Window should open, show connection information, and execute cells
     1. The first thing in the window should have a line like this: `Jupyter Server URI: http://localhost:[port number]/?token=[token value]`
--   [ ] Verify Basic Notebook Editor
-    1. Create a new file in VS code with the extension .ipynb
-    1. Open the file
-    1. The Notebook Editor should open
-    1. Verify that there is a single cell in the notebook editor
-    1. Add `print('bar')` to that cell
-    1. Run the cell
-    1. Verify that `bar` shows up below the input
-    1. Add a cell with the topmost hover bar
-    1. Verify the cell appears above all others
-    1. Add a cell at the bottom with the bottom most hover bar
-    1. Verify the cell appears below all cells
-    1. Select a cell
-    1. Add a cell with the plus button on the cell
-    1. Verify cell appears below
-    1. Repeat with the topmost toolbar
 -   [ ] Verify basic outputs
     1. Run all the cells in manualTestFile.py
     1. Check to make sure that no outputs have errors